SlimShadys/RocketLeagueCrateOpener/README.md

 - pyautogui
 - pygetwindow
 - keyboard
+- cv2
+- numpy

-You can install it through:
+You can install it through pip with the following command:
 ```
-pip install -U pyautogui pygetwindow keyboard
+pip install -U pyautogui pygetwindow keyboard opencv-python numpy
 ```

 ## Usage